-There are actually very few people struck by lightning while hiking, although around 70 people are killed in the US each year by lightning.
+There are actually very few people struck by lightning while hiking, and less than 50 people killed in the US each year by lightning.
+That number is on a steady decline over the past few decades.
 If you stay alert and play it safe, you'll be just fine.
 You have the responsibility to act appropriately when threatened by lightning - there will be no warning sirens or announcements out on the trail.

 Keeping an eye and ear tuned to possible lightning is important.
 You can determine the threat of lightning:

 - Check weather reports before starting a hike.
 If storms are expected, be more vigilant.
 If nothing but blue skies are expected, relax a bit.

 - Understand the general weather patterns for the area and season.
 In mountains, storms typically form in the afternoon so plan an early morning hike with the ability to get off the mountain quickly after lunch.

 - Watch the horizon for cloud formation.
 Scan the horizon every 15 minutes or so and notice any clouds building.